dab-libs/weasel/README.md

 ## Usage

-Suppose you want to test a pet search service by name or ID.
-This service implements the following interface:
+Suppose we want to test a pet search service by name or ID.
+This service implements the interface:

 ```php
 interface FindPets {